Mosalagae

 About ADD Botswana 2024

-This year, we are excited to be hosted by Botswana on September 22nd and 23rd 2024 in Maun, under the theme Mosalagae, ‘the one who remains, to look after the home’.
+This year, we are excited to be hosted by Botswana on September 23rd and 24th 2024 in Maun, under the theme Mosalagae, ‘the one who remains, to look after the home’.
 This caretaker role is drawn from a Setswana idiom ‘Mosalagae, molelo o se time’ which is a cautionary note to the custodian, to ensure that the fire does not die out.

-The people of Botswana are part of is an ecosystem that draws strongly from indigenous knowledge systems – inspired by culture and tradition.
+The people of Botswana are part of an ecosystem that draws strongly from indigenous knowledge systems – inspired by culture and tradition.
 This year Africa Design Day Botswana was commemorated by viewing Design through the cultural heritage lens, celebrating the role of indigenous knowledge in defining the identity of Botswana’s visual story, as well as exploring how this knowledge can be used sustainably to inform inclusive problem solving, without exploiting communities.

-The event featured an array of speakers across various design discipline.
+The event featured an array of speakers across various design discipline:

 Professor Richard Moalosi (University of Botswana) shared the ‘Motho le Motho Kgomo’ story of how Batswana came together – one man, one beast – to build the university.